eugenebmx/scs_test_package_eugenerrr/README.md

-This package is created for research purposes, don't install it
+This package is created for research purposes, don't install it!!!